Dhanushkodi ghost town near Rameswaram

 Reaching Dhanuskodi

 The best time to visit the place is early morning or evening.
 When the sun is high above your head, the heat beats down relentlessly.
 Rameswaram to Dhanshkodi is 19 km and takes 22 minutes by car.
-Cars can travel up to Beach Point.
-At times of bad weather or turbulence in the sea, police block entry.
-The road is good and has the sea on both sides.
+Cars can travel up to the Beach Point.
+At times of bad weather or turbulence in the sea, the police will not allow entry.
+The road is in good condition.
+It has the sea on both sides.

 ruins; beach; uasatish; Rameswaram;